Teacher Certification

 • You will receive excellent training that applies to multiple career sectors

 • Impact will help pay for this!
-We will provide teachers with $3,500 a year, for up to three years, as long as the faculty member remain employed with Impact each year in a teaching role, to pay for a teacher preparation program.
+We will provide teachers with up to $3,500 a year, for up to three years, as long as the faculty member remain employed with Impact each year in a teaching role, to pay for a teacher preparation program.

 Further Aid Options